Varminting for Small Game

 The terrain in which we shoot or hunt is as varied as the nation in which we live.
 It could be dense woodlands or endless plains, desert or pasture, sagebrush or swampland.
 The environment in which we do our varminting will dictate, to some extent, the choices we make for cartridges and optics.
 If the terrain and distances vary, choose a variable power scope for its versatility.
-If your favorite area is characterized by heavy, dense vegetation and most of your shots are taken at relatively close range from the standing position, choose an optic with lower magnification or rely on a receiver sight.
+If your favorite area is characterized by heavy, dense vegetation and most of your shots are taken at relatively close range from the standing position, you can choose an optic with lower magnification or rely on a receiver sight.

 Any accurate rifle/cartridge combination can be used as a varminter.
 Years ago, when I lived in the Northeast, I occasionally used a scoped .30-’06 bolt action rifle for woodchuck in Upstate New York, because the cartridge is versatile and served well as my whitetail deer rifle, so I used it for varmints in the off-season.
 Admittedly, it was an impractical choice (overkill – my lovely wife would describe this as the equivalent of striking a fly with a sledgehammer) and it proved too loud and concussive for many of the dairy farms where we often found our woodchuck or groundhog population.

 My first dedicated varmint rifle was a Remington Model 788 bolt action rifle, chambered for the .22-250 and purchased in late 1967.
 Despite being a plain (one might say “homely”) rifle, it was affordably priced and every bit as accurate as rifles costing much more.
 I topped it with a Weaver K10 scope (10X) and a good number of woodchuck fell to that rifle.

 The whitetail deer season was relatively short, but the varmints provided a three-season challenge for marksmanship.
 After dropping woodchuck (groundhogs, marmots) with the .22-250, I was “hooked” and enjoyed the challenge of small game at distances previously undreamed of with my .22 rimfire rifles.